You can label assessment questions as practice question, test question or check your understanding.

 • For enjoyment

-• Advantages of active listening
+• To learn - Advantages of active listening

 • Improves job effectiveness